The incorporation of an insurance company in Belgium

 • open a bank account, necessary to deposit the minimum share capital, as specified in the statutory documents of the company;

 • register the business plan and the statutory documents at a local notary;

-• register with local authorities for taxation and social security.
+register with local authorities for taxation, for VAT in Belgium

 It is required to deposit at least 20% of the company’s capital